baree99/CV/README.md

 **E-Commerce Logistics and Operations Manager** (March 2015 - April 2017)
 *Pedal Pedal (online retailer of bike parts and accessories)*
 *	Data content management: uploading products to the web store, eBay and Amazon
-*	Search Engine Optimisation (SEO)
-*	Data mapping
-*	Analysing weekly sales to maximise revenue
-*	Forecasting sales to optimise reorders for 10 000 skus
+*	Analysing weekly sales to maximise revenue and optimise reorders for 10 000 skus
 *	Identify new products to drive growth
 *	Pricing the products on Google shopping, eBay and Amazon
-*	Create new storage methods to improve the efficiency of the warehouse
 *	Launched the Amazon store of the company